Log-Analyzer/LogAn/README.md

 This project was originally developed by **IBM Research** and is actively supported and maintained by **Red Hat**.

-### Original Development Team (IBM Research)
+### IBM Research
 - Karan Bhukar
 - Pranjal Gupta
 - Harshit Kumar

-### Maintainers & Contributors (Red Hat)
+### Red Hat

 - Pradeep Surisetty
+- Pravin Satpute
 - Rahul Shetty
+- Jan Hutar
+- Nikhil Jain

 We welcome contributions from the community!
-Please see our contribution guidelines for more information.